andywenk/andywenk.github.io/_posts/2014-04-19-running-local-vms-with-bento-and-vagrant.md

     ~: mkdir vm && cd vm
     ~/vm: git clone https://github.com/opscode/bento.git

 The repository will be cloned into the directory _~/vm/bento_.
-Within the Benot repository, you will also find pre-built _Base-Boxes_ you can download and use with Vagrant.
+Within the Bento repository, you will also find pre-built _Base-Boxes_ you can download and use with Vagrant.

 __side note:__ I really like, that the Packer project has defined and written down the [terminology](http://www.packer.io/docs/basics/terminology.html) they are using.
 This helps a lot while speaking about Packer, because everybody is using the same wording.
 You should definitely read the page above.